 Under Marantz’s model, m-case, as well as agreement morphemes, are assigned at a level of ‘Morphological Structure’ (MS) intervening between S-Structure and PF.
 Thus, in this model both case and agreement are ‘post-syntactic’ phenomena that do not enter into the licensing of DP/NPs.
 M-cases are assigned according to a case hierarchy (cf. Yip et al. 1987); at the top of the hierarchy are the ‘lexically governed’ cases (e.g., ‘quirky’ and inherent cases), followed by the dependent cases (accusative, ergative), followed by the unmarked cases (nominative or absolutive in clauses; genitive in DP/NP).
 Finally, there is a ‘default’ case (e.g., accusative in English) that applies when no other case realisation is possible.
 Indeed, Marantz emphasises that the provision of a default form when no other form is available is characteristic of morphology; a sentence will never be ungrammatical because no features are assigned to a case affix.
 Case “merely interprets syntactic structures and does not filter them” (Marantz 1991: 24).
 Marantz suggests that a similar hierarchy applies in the determination of agreement, but he allows for a relatively flexible relation between case and agreement in order to account for certain case-agreement ‘mismatches’ that are found in split ergative systems.

 Bobaljik (2008) takes up the question of how agreement is determined in the context of Marantz’s proposal.
 His main idea is in a sense the opposite of Chomsky’s (2000, 2001), namely that agreement is parasitic on case (cf. Bittner & Hale 1996).
 Thus, if Marantz’s argument that m-case is post-syntactic is correct, then agreement must also be post-syntactic.
 More specifically, Bobaljik argues that the finite verb (or other head) agrees with the highest ‘accessible’ NP in its ‘domain’, where ‘accessibility’ is defined in terms of the case hierarchy proposed by Marantz (see also McFadden 2004).
-In the spirit of Moravcsik (1974) (who stated the hierarchy in terms of grammatical functions rather than cases), the unmarked cases (nominative or absolutive in clauses; genitive in DP/NP) are said to be maximally ‘accessible’, with the dependent cases (accusative, ergative) being less accessible, and the ‘lexically governed’ (e.g., ‘quirky’ and inherent cases) being the least accessible.
+In the spirit of Moravcsik (1974) (who stated the hierarchy in terms of grammatical functions rather than cases), the unmarked cases (nominative or absolutive in clauses; genitive in DP/NP) are said to be maximally accessible, with the dependent cases (accusative, ergative) being less accessible, and the ‘lexically governed’ (e.g., ‘quirky’ and inherent cases) being the least accessible.
 Among other things, this hierarchy accounts for the fact that, in nominative-accusative languages, if a verb agrees with any DP, it at least agrees with subjects (e.g., Moravcsik 1974; Gilligan 1987), while in ergative-absolutive languages, if a verb agrees with any DP, it at least agrees with absolutive DPs (e.g., Croft 1990).
 Further evidence comes from mismatches between case and grammatical function in Icelandic, where it is case, not grammatical function, that turns out to determine the agreement controller (Sigurðsson 1993).
 Finally, long-distance agreement in languages such as Tsez (Polinsky & Potsdam 2001) suggests that there is no need for a particular grammatical relation with the agreement target beyond locality (i.e., only ‘accessibility’ and ‘domain’ are relevant).